RasaHQ/rasa-demo/data/nlu/nlu.md

 - i dont like bots
 - this is a really frustrating experience
 - you're rather dull
+- Thats so rude
+- sadly
+- That tool here isnt good
+- your crazy

 ## intent:react_positive
 - :)